DLvalentine/fate/README.md

 ### So you forked it?
 Now what?
 You can create an app/bot via [Discord for Developers](https://discordapp.com/developers/applications/)

-fate requires [NodeJS](https://nodejs.org/) to run, as it was imlpemented in JS.
+fate (or, I guess your new fork) requires [NodeJS](https://nodejs.org/) to run, as it was imlpemented in JS.

 Be sure to open `auth.json` and include the secret token that Discord will use to login as that bot.
 You can also include specific channels on your server in `channels.json` to be able to send messages strictly to a specificed channel.